mendonk/mendonk.github.io/about.markdown

 ![Mendon](Mendon3-01.jpg)

-Thanks [Ross Tyger](http://rosstyger.com) for the awesome portrait!
+Thanks to my friend [Ross Tyger](http://rosstyger.com) for the awesome portrait!

 This site is built with Jekyll and hosted on GitHub Pages.